nqrduck/.github/profile/README.md

 ![](images/Logo_full.png)

 This program is intended as a educational tool for magnetic resonance experiments (NMR, NQR, ...).
-It's focus lies on modular behaviour depending on what nqrduck modules are installed.
+It's focus lies on modular behavior depending on what nqrduck modules are installed.
 The core of the program is the [nqrduck](https;//github.com/nqrduck/nqrduck) module.
 It provides a central interface for communication between the different modules.
 The nqrduck module loads all the installed modules in your python environment.

 The focus for spectrometers currently lies on LimeSDR based spectrometers (LimeSDR USB, LimeSDR Mini 2.0).